-Table 1.
-Results of parliamentary elections in 2010 and 2014: share of Fidesz- KDNP supporters and mandates
+Table 1-Results of parliamentary elections in 2010 and 2014: share of Fidesz-KDNP supporters and mandates

 Parliamentary Fidesz voters Fidesz deputies

-election As a proportion of all As a proportion of all As a proportion of all
+election As a proportion of all the As a proportion of all As a proportion

-the people entitled to voters deputies
+people entitled to vote voters of all deputies

-vote -

 2010 41.5% 53.1% 68.1%

-2014 26.6% 44.9% 66.8%
+2014 26,6% 44.9% 66.8%

-Source: The aggregate numbers of votes and mandates published by Nemzeti Választási Iroda (National Election Office-2010a, 2010b, 2014).
+Source: The aggregate numbers of votes and mandates published by Nemzeti Választási Iroda (National Election Office-2010a, 2010b, 2014), except the figure in the second row and first column.
 The 2014 results are calculated including ballots cast abroad (in 2010, dual citizens without permanent Hungarian residency were unable to vote).
-The figure in the second row of the first column is an estimate calculated by the research institute Political Capital (see László and Krekó 2014).
+The figure is an estimate calculated by the research institute Political Capital (see László and Krekó 2014).

 At the last election only every fourth person entitled to vote expressed the wish that Viktor Orbán and his party should govern the country.
 The others either voted for another political faction or expressed their weariness and disappointment in politics by abstaining.
-Perhaps some people wished to indicate by staying away that they found the regime repellent, but they did not believe that their vote would bring about any change.
+By staying away perhaps some people wished to indicate that they found the regime repellent, but they did not believe that their vote would bring about any change.
 Political legitimacy is not a binary variable: no government is simply either legitimate or not-but measured against the continuous scale of legitimacy, support for the Hungarian government is low.
-The election system itself, introduced after the change of regime, has offered the opportunity for a considerable difference between actual political support and the proportions among the representatives.
-That gap has further widened as since the 2010 elections the electoral laws have been modified seven times.
-While Fidesz lost more than half a million votes, and the fraction of all eligible voters who voted for Fidesz dropped from one third to a quarter, the regime used legal tricks to maintain a proportion of deputies which is higher than the critical minimum needed to pass laws requiring a two-thirds majority.
+The election system itself, introduced after the change of regime, has offered the opportunity for a considerable difference between actual political support and the proportions among the representatives.3 That gap has further widened as since the 2010 elections the electoral laws have been modified seven times; while Fidesz lost more than half a million votes, and the fraction of all eligible voters who voted for Fidesz dropped from one third to a quarter, the regime used legal tricks to maintain a proportion of deputies which is higher than the critical minimum needed to pass laws requiring a two-thirds majority.4